 Reuse of library furniture reduced budget by 35%

 The renovation of Verrières-le-Buisson Public Library near Paris in France began in 2018.
 Our BC Intérieur team in France suggested reusing several items of exiting furniture instead of buying a completely new package of products.
 The library, convinced of the benefit of up-cycling bought into the idea.

-Furniture which could be upcycled or reused was integrated into the new scheme.
-Recycling and sustainability became the heart of the project which enabled the municipality to save more than a third of the planned investment.
+Furniture which could be upcycled or reused was integrated into the new scheme which enabled the municipality to save more than a third of the planned investment.

 Our design of Verrières-le-Buisson Library ensured coherent design and functionality of the new space.
 The new layout reflects the functionality of a modern library with relevant organisation of facilities, books, media, and zones.

 Existing shelving and book browsers were upcycled, adhering to a very clear design vision that was to improve accessibility and flexibility - key requirements of the original design brief.

 We worked closely with the client advising on fresh decoration to the fabric of the building, including new paint schemes and flooring as these elements had to tie in seamlessly with several items of reassigned shelving and furniture.

 The following images demonstrate the major changes, and the considered upcycling and re-assignment of shelving and furniture at Verrières-le-Buisson.

 Prior to the library refurbishment, books and media were housed on static, straight shelving stacks with open tops promoting a cluttered look to the space.